 - Add Ancho Reyes and espresso to a cocktail shaker with ice.
 Shake 15 seconds and strain into a rocks glass with ice.
 Sprinkle cinnamon atop and decorate with cinnamon sticks if desired.

 Those who choose to break from booze may partake in juice.
 If you have a juicer at home, it’s easy to press a batch of the green stuff.
 Or any other fruit combination you desire.
 If you don’t own a juicer, you can pick up some pre-pressed juices from Whole Foods or order via Pressed Juicery.

-8. And if you don’t feel like cooking … Make it a Caviar party!
+No, not that kind of caviar.
 Let’s say that cooking just isn’t your thing.
-Ask each of your guests to pick a dish and order off of meal-delivery service Caviar, and have all edibles delivered to your home.
+Ask each of your guests to pick a dish and order off of meal-delivery service Caviar (or whichever other app you like), and have all edibles delivered to your home.
 It’s a new-age potluck!

 Header image courtesy of Shutterstock.